ilpeppino/barcode-scanner/README.md

 ## Camera Requirements & Modes

 - Barcode mode uses the browser’s `BarcodeDetector` API.
 Unsupported browsers (older Safari) automatically fall back to OCR mode only.
-- OCR mode leverages pytesseract; the dashboard preprocesses captures (grayscale + contrast) before uploading to `/ocr`.
+- OCR mode leverages EasyOCR; the dashboard sends the raw camera frame to `/ocr`, where EasyOCR handles detection + recognition locally.
 - **HTTPS is mandatory** for mobile camera use.
 For WAN, proxy through Cloudflare/Let’s Encrypt.
 For LAN, trust mkcert or run via `ngrok`/Cloudflare Tunnel.

 ---